surftemp/napari-slstr/README.md

   * the second layer displays B11 using the coolwarm colour map between 275K and 295K
 * plot dimension nj on the y axis

+### Viewing multiple files

+if a folder instead of a netcdf4 file is specified, separate layers will be created for all of the .nc files in the folder

 ### Notes

 `--x-dim` and `--y-dim` specify the data dimensions to display on x and y axes.
 Prefix with a minus sign to flip the axes.